The Employee Retirement Income Security Act of 1974 – ERISA

 If ERISA does apply, finding out what the terms of the insurance policy are can prove quite difficult.
 ERISA benefits often involve interpreting several documents, including global wrap plan documents, summary plan descriptions, and insurance policies or certificates of coverage.
 These will often have different, conflicting terms, and it is not always easy to know which the court will find to be controlling.

-The other big problem here is that employers will rarely send you all of the documents you need and have asked for.
+The other big problem here is that employers will rarely send you all the documents you need and have requested.
 It is also often quite difficult to know who to request these documents from in the first place.
-Further, many of the benefits under a employee welfare benefit plan or pension plan will be interconnected.
-So if you have ERISA disability benefit claim you will need the ERISA life insurance policy as well because the ERISA life insurance policy premiums for that life insurance policy should be waived and coverage continued while you are disabled.
+Further, many of the benefits under an employee welfare benefit plan or pension plan will be interconnected.
+So, if you have an ERISA disability benefit claim, you will need the ERISA life insurance policy as well because the ERISA life insurance policy premiums for that life insurance policy should be waived and coverage continued while you are disabled.

 ERISA is Exhausting

 Exhaustion of administrative remedies is also very important under ERISA.
-If you’re ERISA benefits require you to go through certain administrative remedies in order to dispute a claim denial then you must exhaust those remedies before you can go to court .
-For example in the case of an ERISA life insurance claim the insurance policy may require you to appeal to the claims handler who denied your claim and ask them to reconsider that denial Before you file a lawsuit.
-If you don’t go through that process a court may later find that you failed to exhaust administrative remedies.
+If your ERISA benefits require you to go through certain administrative remedies in order to dispute a claim denial, then you must exhaust those remedies before you can go to court.
+For example, in the case of an ERISA life insurance claim, the insurance policy may require you to appeal to the claims handler who denied your claim and ask them to reconsider that denial before you file a lawsuit.
+If you don’t go through that process, a court may later find that you failed to exhaust administrative remedies.

 Your case will be dismissed by the court if exhaustion has not occurred.
 Although most claims will involve an initial decision and an appeal, some plans may allow additional administrative remedies that should be utilized before you can file suit.
 The plan can also specify the statute of limitations, so this whole process can easily cause disaster.

 The ERISA benefit plan may also require sending each claim to a different entity, so it is important to know exactly what to do and what the deadlines are for each step.
-It is also important to know when the insurance company has missed a deadline because you may be able to file suit and strip them of the arbitrary and capricious review.
+It is also important to know when the insurance company has missed a deadline, because you may be able to file suit and strip them of one of their biggest defenses to your claim; the arbitrary and capricious standard of review.

 ERISA Appeals are Traps